-An event every week that begins at 9:30 am on Tuesday, repeating indefinitely
+An event every week that begins at 9:30 am on Tuesday, repeating until April 30, 2024

 Introduction to Tai Chi (Tai Chi I) | Tuesdays | 9:30am – 10:30am

-Improve balance, strength and flexibility while having a good time!
+Improve balance, strength, and flexibility while having a good time!
 This class teaches important principles of Tai Chi ( timing, balance, foot placement, movement) and provides exposure to the moves of the Yang 108 Form.
 The class is great for the student who has no prior Tai Chi experience or for students with prior experience in any form of Tai Chi who want to practice or learn the Yang Form.
-Students who want additional opportunities to practice and learn may enroll in both Tai Chi I and Tai Chi II concurrently.
+Students who want additional opportunities to practice and learn may concurrently enroll in both Tai Chi I and Tai Chi II.

 Students who want additional opportunities to practice and learn may enroll in Tai Chi I and Tai Chi II concurrently.